 Chronic lymphocytic leukaemia (CLL)

-Chronic lymphocytic leukaemia (CLL) is a type of slow growing leukaemia that affects developing B-lymphocytes (also known as B-cells).These cells are specialised white blood cells.
+Chronic lymphocytic leukaemia (CLL) is a type of slow-growing leukaemia that affects developing B-lymphocytes.
+B lymphocytes (also known as B-cells) are specialised white blood cells.
 Under normal conditions they produce immunoglobulins (also called antibodies) that help protect our bodies against infection and disease.
 In people with CLL, lymphocytes undergo a malignant (cancerous) change and become leukaemic cells.

-For many people, CLL remains stable for many months and years and has little, if any impact on their lifestyle or general health.
-Around 30% of people diagnosed with CLL never require any treatment for their disease and can survive for many years despite their diagnosis.
-For others, the leukaemic cells multiply in an uncontrolled way.
-These cells are abnormal and as such they are unable to function properly.
-They live longer than they should and accumulate in the bone marrow, blood stream, lymph nodes (glands), spleen, liver and other parts of the body.
+It is important to emphasise that for many people CLL remains stable for many months and years and has little, if any, impact on their lifestyle or general health.
+Around 30-50% of people diagnosed with CLL never require any treatment for their disease and can survive for many years despite their diagnosis.
+For others, the leukaemic cells multiply in an uncontrolled way, live longer than they are supposed to and accumulate in the bone marrow, bloodstream, lymph nodes (glands), spleen, liver and other parts of the body.
+These cells are abnormal and as such are unable to function properly.
 Over time, an excess number of lymphocytes crowd the bone marrow, and interfere with normal blood cell production.
-The bone marrow produces inadequate numbers of red cells, normal white blood cells and platelets.
-This leads to some people with CLL being more susceptible to anaemia, recurrent infections and bruising and bleeding easily.
-Circulating red blood cells and platelets can also be damaged by abnormal proteins made by the leukaemic cells.

-Each year in Australia around 1000 people are diagnosed with CLL*, making it the most common type of leukaemia.
-Generally, CLL is a rare disease, accounting for 0.8% of all cancers diagnosed.
+Each year in Australia around 1000 people are diagnosed with CLL.
+While CLL is a relatively uncommon type of cancer, it is the most common type of leukaemia diagnosed in Australia.

 The risk of developing CLL increases with age.
-Almost 80 per cent of all new cases are diagnosed in people over the age of 60 years.
-CLL is rare in people under 40.
-It occurs more frequently in men than in women.
+Almost 80% of all new cases are diagnosed in people who are over the age of 60.
+CLL is rare in people under 40 and occurs more frequently in men than in women.

 What causes CLL?

-Because CLL develops slowly, many people don't have any symptoms, particularly in the early stages and the disease is picked up during a routine blood test.
-For others, possible symptoms may include:
+Because CLL develops slowly many people don’t have any symptoms, particularly in the early stages, and the disease is picked up during a routine blood test.

 - unintentional weight loss.